 The ZEV Community brings together all levels of governments to share and learn about exciting zero emission vehicle (ZEV) initiatives taking place around the world.

 The Industry Transition Platform (ITP) works with Under2 Coalition governments from highly industrialized regions across North America and Europe to develop strategies to cut industry emissions, while supporting jobs, growth and prosperity.

 One of the essential steps for reducing global warming in the near term is reducing the emission of short-lived climate pollutants such as methane.

 Governments at the national, regional and city levels are finding that ZEVs can support them in a green recovery from the COVID-19 crisis.

-California, Hawaii, Massachusetts, Washington and New York State all have plans to achieve economy-wide, net-zero emissions by 2050.
-Seven North American Under2 members have 100% renewable energy or electricity targets by or before 2050.
+California, Hawaii, Massachusetts, Nevada, Washington and New York State, all Under2 Coalition members, have plans to achieve economy-wide, net-zero emissions by 2050.
+Over 10 North American Under2 members have 100% renewable energy or electricity targets by or before 2050.
 Nevada and Minnesota became clean car states by passing clean cars legislation to improve air quality and reduce tailpipe emissions.

-Major US companies such as Mars and Clif Bar have made ambitious commitments to use 100% renewable electricity by 2030; following through on EV100 commitments, Donlen, Lyft and Lime are transitioning to 100% electric vehicles; and Hilton is rolling out an energy management system to achieve a 40% energy productivity improvement by 2030 against a 2008 baseline.
+Major US companies such as Apple, Bloomberg and Bank of America have made ambitious commitments through RE100 to use 100% renewable electricity by 2030; following through on EV100 commitments, Donlen, Lyft and Lime are transitioning to 100% electric vehicles; and EP100 member Hilton is rolling out an energy management system to achieve a 40% energy productivity improvement by 2030 against a 2008 baseline.
 Siemens, already an EV100 member, joined RE100 and EP100 to take a holistic approach to climate action.